-- 1. Must attend a minimum of one full semester in Alternative Education; after a six week period a student may be granted early return after successfully completing an early return contract, but it is not guaranteed. - 2.
-Must be on track to graduate earning a minimum of 35 credits during a semester, of which 20 of these credits are in core academic areas. - a.
+- 1. Must attend a minimum of one full semester in Alternative Education; after a six week period a student may be granted early return after successfully completing an early return contract. - 2.
+Must earn a minimum of 35 credits during a semester, of which 20 of these credits are in core academic areas. - a.
 Must demonstrate a willingness to follow school and district rules and exhibit good behavior. - b.
 Must have acceptable attendance. - 3.
-Overall credits must be sufficient to establish a probability that he/she may graduate with his/her class. - 4.
-Students who enroll in Independent Study must spend a minimum of one semester in alternative education and must meet all other requirements before returning to Sierra High School at the beginning of the new semester. - 5.
-Before a student can return to Sierra High School from alternative education, the Transfer Committee will meet with the student and parent(s) to determine if all requirements have been met and to determine if the transfer is an appropriate setting for the student.
+Overall credits must be sufficient to establish a probability that he/she may graduate with his/her class.

+- 4. Students who enroll in Independent Study must spend a minimum of one semester in Continuation School regular day program and must meet all other requirements before returning to Sierra High School, and may only return at the start of the Fall Semester.
+Students will not be allowed to return from Independent Study at the start of the Spring Semester. - 5.
+The Transfer Committee must approve any transfer outside of these parameters.